freme-project/freme-project.github.io/_pages/knowledge-base/rate-limiting.md

 Every request will attempt to match one of these properties in the following order:

-1. - `ratelimits.<username-or-ip>.<requested-endpoint>`
+1. `ratelimits.<username-or-ip>.<requested-endpoint>`
-2. - `ratelimits.<username-or-ip>.default`
+2. `ratelimits.<username-or-ip>.default`
-3. - `ratelimits.<role-of-caller>.<requested-endpoint>`
+3. `ratelimits.<role-of-caller>.<requested-endpoint>`
-4. - `ratelimits.<role-of-caller>.default`
+4. `ratelimits.<role-of-caller>.default`
-5. - Throw internal server error `"No identifier found for "+<username-or-ip>+"with role"+ <role-of-caller> + "for resource" + <requested-endpoint>`
+5. Throw internal server error `"No identifier found for "+<username-or-ip>+"with role"+ <role-of-caller> + "for resource" + <requested-endpoint>`

 To ensure safe behaviour, the usernames `ROLE_ANONYMOUS`, `ROLE_USER`, and `ROLE_ADMIN` are not permitted anymore in the UserController.

 This means that the user with the username `henry` can make 50 requests or requests totalling less than 100 000 characters in 600 seconds to `/e-translation/tilde` service.
-Since `henry` is an authenticated user (and thus has the ROLE_USER), he can also make 50 requests totalling less than 2 000 000 characters to `/e-entity/freme-ner/datasets`.
+Since `henry` is an authenticated user (and thus has the `ROLE_USER`), he can also make 50 requests totalling less than 2 000 000 characters to `/e-entity/freme-ner/datasets`.
-An anonymous user (who will be mapped to his IP-Address) can only make 10 requests to `/e-entity/freme-ner/datasets` totalling 1 000 000 characters in 600 seconds because he has the ROLE_ANONYMOUS.
+An anonymous user (who will be mapped to his IP-Address) can only make 10 requests to `/e-entity/freme-ner/datasets` totalling 1 000 000 characters in 600 seconds because he has the `ROLE_ANONYMOUS`.
 An admin user can make unlimited requests to any e-service, which can be seen that his number of requests and also his size are set to 0.